ebullient/obsidian-snippetor/README.md

 #### My tasks look weird!

 Some themes do a lot of customization for task lists.
-The way Snippetor works, you should be able to tell, just from the configuration settings, if you're going to have a conflict with your theme.
-There is a toggle at the bottom of the settings pane that will try to apply some known fixes, but you may need to check the theme settings (using [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) or something theme-specific) to see if task list formatting can be disabled or modified to work better with this snippet.
+If there is a conflict, ask in the #appearance channel in Slack, or raise an issue in this github channel, but please be specific about what themes and snippets you are using, and what exactly doesn't look right.

 ## Acknowledgements